 Although Dennis Priestley was the first winner of the competition back in 1994, it was the man he beat in the final, Phil Taylor, who go on to dominate the tournament – and darts in general – for the next two decades.

-Indeed, after finishing as runner up in 1994, Phil “The Power” Taylor would go on to win the next nine consecutive tournaments, before being narrowly being beaten 7-6 in the 2003 final by John Part.
+Indeed, after finishing as runner up in 1994, Phil “The Power” Taylor would go on to win the next nine consecutive tournaments, before being narrowly being beaten 7-6 in 2003 final by John Part.
 Taylor’s dominance recommenced thereafter, though, winning the next three PDC World Darts Championships, as well as a further three by 2013.

 Ahead of the 2018 tournament, Phil Taylor announced his plan to retire from professional darts after the competition.
-He looked set for a fairy tale finish too, after cruising his way to the final, where he was meeting fellow Englishman, Rob Cross, who had turned professional just 11 months earlier.
+He looked set for a fairy tale to finish too, after cruising his way to the final, where he was meeting fellow Englishman, Rob Cross, who had turned professional just 11 months earlier.
 However, Cross pulled off one of the biggest shocks of all-time, thumping Taylor 7-2 in sets to write his name into the history books.

 While Michael van Gerwen took over Phil Taylor as the dominant force in darts around 2014, the Dutchman hasn’t enjoyed quite the same monopoly in the PDC World Darts Championship.
 Nevertheless, he’s still tasted success in 2014, 2018, plus in last year’s event, where he beat Michael Smith 7-3 in the final.